How many people are normally involved in a root cause analysis investigation?

 The roles that people play as part of an investigation closely link to the (1) types of information one needs to collect (interviews, document collection and review, site visit and analysis, and video review) and (2) the steps of the investigation process itself.
 One person, of course, would serve as the lead of the investigation effort.
 Others might serve as interviewers and data collectors.
 Some people may do little more than answer root cause analysis questions or provide documentation.

-If you use a team approach to collect investigative information and develop corrective actions, you will also need a skilled team facilitator to avoid wasting valuable group time.
-Some people, for example, can effectively manage a project on their own, but they may not have the skills necessary to manage group dynamics or group conflict.
+If you use a team approach to collect investigative information and develop corrective actions, you also need a skilled team facilitator to avoid wasting valuable group time.
+Some people, for example, can effectively manage a project on their own.
+However, they may not have the skills necessary to manage group dynamics or group conflict.
 A team approach can waste a lot of resources without sound facilitation.
 Also, the group can lose confidence in the investigation effort without an effective group process.

 How long will a root cause analysis investigation normally take?